cchndl/secop-site/source/spec1-0/hardware.rst

 ------------
 An error report is used in a :ref:`error-reply` indicating that the requested action could not be performed as request or that other problems occurred.
-The error report is a JSON-array containing the name of one of the :ref:`error-classes`, a human readable string and as a third element a JSON-object containing extra error information, which may include the timestamp (as key "t") and possible additional implementation specific information about the error (stack dump etc.).
+The error report is a JSON-array containing the name of one of the :ref:`Error classes <error-classes>`, a human readable string and as a third element a JSON-object containing extra error information, which may include the timestamp (as key "t") and possible additional implementation specific information about the error (stack dump etc.).